Evizero/AugmentorDeprecated.jl/README.md

 ## Overview

-There are three basic building-blocks to create a system for image augmentation, namely an *image source*, *image operations*, and an *image operation pipeline*.
+There are three basic building-blocks to create a system for image augmentation, namely an *image source*, *image transformations*, and an *image operation pipeline*.

 - `ImageSouce`: Functionality to access images from some data source, such as a directory.

-- `Pipeline`: A chain or tree of (probabilistic) operations that should be applied to a given image, or set of images.
+- `Pipeline`: A chain or tree of (probabilistic) transformations that should be applied to a given image, or set of images.

-- `ImageOperation`: As the name suggests concrete subclasses define a specific transformation that can be applied to an image, or a set of images.
-Operations can also be lifted into a `ProbableOperation`, which have a random probability of occuring, depending on the hyperparameter `chance`.
+- `ImageTransformation`: As the name suggests concrete subclasses define a specific transformation that can be applied to an image, or a set of images.
+Operations can also be lifted into a `Either`, which have a random probability of occuring, depending on the hyperparameter `chance`.